 Our Mission and Promise

-Continuing our decade-long mission of making a positive difference in the lives of thousands of patients in the Triangle.
+Continuing our thirteenth year mission of making a positive difference in the lives of thousands of patients in the Triangle.

 Wake Spine & Pain Specialists was founded in 2009 by Dr. Vijay Mandhare with a single mission to “Relieve Pain so that our patients can attain more mobility, better function and can Reclaim Life”.